voliol/universal-pokemon-randomizer/README.md

   See the Pokemon-sprite-dump folder.

 ## What needs to be done:

-- The "sibling palette" feature of Artemis251's system.

 - Better handling of unorthodox types like fairy (and types at all).
 What colors should be used when they are not based on Pokémon types?